Beto Carrero World

-Beto Carrero World theme park is located in Penha, Brazil.
+Beto Carrero World is a theme park located in Penha, Santa Catarina, Brazil.
 The park is part of Santa Catarina's signature amusement parks.
-It is the largest theme park in Latin America occupying 14 km2 divided into 7 different theme areas.
+It is the largest theme park in Latin America, occupying 14 km2 divided into seven different theme areas.

+Show Security rules

 History

 Beto Carrero World was developed by Brazilian businessman and entertainer Beto Carrero.
-It opened on December 28, 1991, in Santa Catarina.
+It opened on December 28 1991, in Santa Catarina.
 In 2012, Beto Carrero World announced a joint partnership with DreamWorks Animation and Universal Pictures which allowed the park to feature characters from both film studios.

 In 2012, the park bought the former Batman & Robin: The Chiller roller coaster from Six Flags Great Adventure.
-The ride was expected to open in 2014, but the ride was never assembled for unknown reasons and was scrapped in 2018.
+The ride was expected to open in 2014.
+However, it was never assembled for unknown reasons and got scrapped in 2018.

-The park also sold their Freefall after the 2018 season.
-It is planned to be rebuilt at a park west of São Paulo.
+The park also sold Freefall after the 2018 season.
+It is planned to be rebuilt in a park west of São Paulo.

 Location

-Beto Carrero World is in the city of Penha on the north coast of Santa Catarina.
+Beto Carrero World is in the city of Penha, on the north coast of Santa Catarina.